Harvesting correlations from vacuum quantum fields in the presence of a reflecting boundary: Correlation Harvesting for the detectors aligned parallel to the boundary

 When the detectors system is very close the boundary (i.e., $\Delta{z}/\sigma\ll1$), the transition probabilities can be approximated as

 and the correlation term $|X|$ as

 The concurrence, denoted here by $\mathcal{C}_{P}(\rho_{A B})$ can be approximately expressed as

 Eq.~(\ref{Expression-c1}) shows that the concurrence vanishes in the limit of $\Delta{z}\rightarrow0$, i.e, the two detectors are located at the boundary, as well as when $L/\sigma\gg1$, i.e., the interdetector separation is very large.
 This means that entanglement harvesting cannot occur in these cases.
 While for small interdetector separation ($L/\sigma\ll1$), the harvested entanglement is an increasing function of the energy gap ($\Omega$) and the detector-to-boundary distance ($\Delta{z}$).
+In the far zone to the boundary ($\Delta{z}/\sigma\gg1$), one can also approximately estimate the concurrence